devopsec/pwdmanlib/README.md

     <li>Support for time-limited token-based automated password recovering, through email.
 </ol>

-<h4>Features:</h4>
+<h3>Features:</h3>
-These are some of the proposed features that we would like to implement in the future, once requirements have been met.
+<p>These are some of the proposed features that we would like to implement in the future, once requirements have been met.</p>

 <ul>
     <li>Import From Browsers</li>